DanielJMaia/cookbook-project/README.md

     - Additional Tips
     - Edit recipe button
 - Add submission page
-It was important to me that the user coulnd't submit this form by pressing enter, or if required fields weren't filled out.
+It was important to me that the user couldn't submit this form by pressing enter, or if required fields weren't filled out.
 To ensure that enter didn't submit the form, the enter button was disabled unless the user was typing in the search bar or in the textareas (new lines are important in the text area, they each represent an array item).
 The required keyword was added to all input fields except for tips, as I didn't deem that very important.
 This page contains a form that the user can use to create a new recipe.
 The inputs are as follows:
     - Recipe Title
     - Description